 Respondents stressed that using the SPC manufacturing waiver to prevent production in Europe in light of a protection in a third country is inconsistent with the purposes of the legislation and highlighted that using the SPC Waiver to enforce in Europe a patent/SPC in force in a non-EU country is abusive/frivolous litigation.
+The 2025 example confirms that such arguments continue to be used in practice, creating legal uncertainty for EU-based producers and undermining the waiver's purpose.
 No EU Court should assess the validity of IP rights in third countries.
+The travaux préparatoires show that the legislator considered whether foreign IP rights should be taken into account and decided against it.
+It is not for EU courts to consider the existence and validity/infringement of foreign IP rights.

 Respondents propose that the wording of Recital 18 be clarified to avoid ambiguity and ensure that the SPC Waiver can be applied fairly without illegitimately extending in Europe protections that exist in third countries.